***Update*** Consider my latest article on "The 3 Reasons to Embark on a Short Term Missions Trip" as another resource to help guide your decision.

-- Speaking of impact, is yours going to be measurable?
-Both in dollars and experienced?
+Speaking of impact, is yours going to be measurable?
+Both in dollars and experience?

 - Measurement is important when doing foreign aid, and not how many wells you build, but how many wells are still operation in 1 year, 2 years, 5, and more.
 One of the failures of short term mission help is that it only offeres a band-aid solution at best to a situation we care to learn little about.

 - If you answered ‘YES’ then you need to consider a paradigm shift in evangelism.
 One thing you shouldn’t be measuring, and the one thing many nonetheless do, is conversions.
 Why?
-Because a) the ‘sinner’s prayer conversion’ is the by-product of a highly consumerist brand of Christianity that has little bearing in scripture.
-So not only are you measuring something only the Son can judge, you’re measuring a fleeting moment in time (that people readily mimic to get the free stuff you’re giving them).
+Our paradigm of the “sinner’s prayer conversion” is the by-product of a highly consumerist and individualistic brand of Christianity that has little bearing in scripture.
+So not only are you measuring something only the Son can judge, you’re measuring a fleeting moment in time (that people readily fake to get the free stuff).
 Consider a more holistic view of salvation instead.

 After reflecting on these questions maybe you’ll want to reconsider your short term missions aspirations (after all, it’s a ton of work).
 I know a lot of youth leaders going the local route to wide success for both community and student.
 (Conversely, I know a lot of pointless trips happens because elder boards just feel one trip every two years is a necessary rhythm of the church.)